shettynitis/DiningConcierge_Assignment1/README.md

 ## Lambda Functions

 ### LF0: Chat Operation
+- We have two different versions of LF0, LF0_v1 containing of the simple boilerplate and LF0_v2 which contains the fully functioning operation
 - Receives messages from the frontend via API Gateway
 - Forwards user input to Lex and returns Lex responses